neckhair/ruby-lambda-example/README.md

 This repo shows you how to deploy a Ruby Lambda function using Terraform.

+There are three different examples in this repository.
+All examples are deployed together.

+- [Hello World](./hello-world/) is just a very simple and basic Ruby function.
+- [Countries](./countries/) scrapes a list of country names from a website and stores them in a DynamoDB Table.

 ## Setup

 You need to have [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.